sighjs/sigh/README.md

 # Important note

-Sigh is currently undergoing a rewrite to simplify the code further.
-It will be based on [bacon.js streams](https://baconjs.github.io/).
+Sigh is currently undergoing a rewrite to simplify the code further using [bacon.js streams](https://baconjs.github.io/).

 ## Another asset pipeline